Includes lodging, land/air transportation, flightseeing tours, dogsledding, meals

 Especially on the shorter tours, we cannot guarantee whether you can make it to the bear camp or do any aerials.
 But if air or boat transport is prevented by weather or other logistics, don’t fret yet!
 We have been here a long time and have several workarounds and choices for you.

-1) A wildlife float trip down the upper Kenai river
+1) Wildlife float trip down the upper Kenai river ($50-150 option depending on length)

 4) Zip-lining amongst the old growth forests in Chugach National Forest.
 This is an option that can also be combined with the boat cruises, whitewater rafting or Kenai river float trips

-5) Other options we can customize for you depending on your particular requests.
-There will be additional charges for these activities since you would be adding another day to your tour, but we can facilitate any changes seamlessly for you.
+6) Other options we can customize for you depending on your particular requests.
+There will be additional charges for these activities since you would be adding the activity to your regular tour or on an additional day, but we can facilitate those changes seamlessly for you.

 Generic 5-day Itinerary